nglaeser/crypto-glossary/docs/index.md

 We use the following callouts for specific examples, summaries, etc.

-!!! example "Example/Scheme"
+!!! example "Example/Construction"
-    Examples or specific schemes that realize some cryptographic primitive.
+    Examples or specific constructions that realize some cryptographic primitive.

 !!! note "Notation"
     For comments about notation.